ivotron/popper2-paper/paper.md

 functional workflow upfront reduces significantly the barrier for students to begin being productive.
-Given that the purpose of the SCC is to have students optimize as much as possible the code for a particular platform, having fully functional end-to-end workflow allows them to focus right away on what it matters (optimizing compilation, swapping libraries, etc.).
-Compare this to the alternative scenario where students need to start from a tarball and a `README` file; much of the time in this scenario is spent on tasks that do not provide value to their final goal.
+Given that the purpose of the SCC is to have students optimize as much as possible the code for a particular platform, having fully a functional end-to-end workflow allows them to focus right away on what it matters: optimizing compilation, swapping libraries, etc. Compare this to the alternative scenario where students need to start from a tarball and a `README` file.
+Most of the time in this scenario is spent on tasks that do not provide value to their final goal.

 [^available]: Code available at
 <https://github.com/popperized/normalmodes-workflows>